For any fans of the 2001 movie Amelie, then maybe you recognize this café as the one where Amelie works whilst she goes about her good deeds.

 French cinema is often a little more quirky and different, which is why it appeals more, I suppose.
 You don’t know what’s going to happen as soon as you sit down to watch.

-After I got back I found this movie on Netflix and sat down to watch it again, after seeing the café.
+After I got back from Paris I found this movie on Netflix and sat down to watch it again, after seeing the café.
 (I also had an urge to see ‘the Third Man’ again after seeing the Vienna backdrop, but Netflix UK don’t have that, so I’ll have to wait until it’s on telly).